Viagogo: 20122019

-2020-2022
+20202022

 As of 2020, Viagogo's majority owners included Madrone Capital Partners, Bessemer Venture Partners, and CEO Eric Baker, who held majority voting control.
 Viagogo retained offices in New York and London and employed 616 people in Europe, Asia, and the United States.

-After announcing its intent to purchase StubHub from eBay in late 2019, Viagogo agreed to purchase StubHub for $4 billion in February 2020, with Viagogo's owner Pugnacious LLC to become the holding company for both.
-The deal was put on hold in 2020 by the Competition & Markets Authority (CMA) over competition concerns, as combined, the two companies held a 90% market share of secondary ticketing in the United Kingdom.
+After announcing its intent to purchase StubHub from eBay in late 2019, Viagogo agreed to purchase StubHub for $4 billion in February 2020, with Viagogo's owner Pugnacious LLC to become the holding company for both. over competition concerns, as combined, the two companies held a 90% market share of secondary ticketing in the United Kingdom.

-As part of the deal, StubHub agreed to sell its business outside of North America, including its UK business, to Digital Fuel Capital LLC.
-Through the merger, Viagogo and StubHub became owned by the new entity StubHub Holdings.
+To satisfy the Competition & Markets Authority, StubHub agreed to sell its business outside of North America, including its UK business, to Digital Fuel Capital LLC.
+Through the merger, Viagogo and StubHub became owned by the new entity StubHub Holdings, with StubHub International becoming a separate entity.

-In early 2020, the live events industry was shut down due to the coronavirus pandemic, with Viagogo Group significantly reducing its Limerick, Ireland workforce as a result.
+In early 2020, the live events industry was shut down due to the COVID-19 pandemic, with Viagogo Group significantly reducing its Limerick, Ireland workforce as a result.
 Viagogo took on a $330 million loan in late 2020 in response to the industry shutdowns, allowing the company "to operate with little to no revenue" until 2022 if needed, according to Moody's.
 In July 2021, Moody's reported that Viagogo had been "free cash flow positive" since April 2021.

 In January 2022, it was reported that StubHub Holdings was considering an IPO and had filed with the US Securities and Exchange Commission.
 In early 2022, StubHub Holding employed 650 full-time people, with a third of those employees at Viagogo.

 In July 2022, Viagogo and StubHub announced that they would be closing their San Francisco and Shanghai offices by 2023, with a new focus to be placed on Los Angeles and New York.
 Offices would also remain in Switzerland, Ireland, Taiwan, and Utah.
 In 2022, the StubHub brand migrated all of its systems and technology onto Viagogo's tech stack, with Nayaab Islam, who had been running Viagogo's technology teams since 2014, promoted to StubHub president.
 During the consolidation, Viagogo's and StubHub's legal departments were combined.

-Operations

-The Viagogo brand facilitates the sale of live sport, music, and entertainment tickets through an online platform.
-The company charges a variable booking fee on top of ticket price, and a service fee from sellers.
-Viagogo has a policy to "provide comparable replacement tickets or a refund".